hardstyleairman/AirMan_YoutubeSoundCloudConverter/README.md

 :warning: **Notes** :warning:
 *Do not infringe on copyright, for personal use only.
-This program only provides download and conversion functions and is not responsible for any copyright issues.*
+This program only provides download and conversion functions and is not responsible for any copyright issues.
+The program runs locally, but only supports Nvidia graphics cards.
+MP3 is not the highest quality format.
+*

 **Library**
 [ffmpeg](https://www.ffmpeg.org/ "ffmpeg")